NYPL/metadata-documentation/dc/url-structure.md

 ### Finding UUIDs for Captures

 - On <a href="https://digitalcollections.nypl.org">Digital Collections</a>, the full capture URL—including the UUID for the capture—is populated as the **Permalink**, which can be found to the right of the **Image ID** field directly below the image viewer
-- In the <a href="https://metadata.nypl.org">Metadata Management System</a>, the UUID can be found immediately below the captures's title on an item's capture inventory page
+- In the <a href="https://metadata.nypl.org">Metadata Management System</a>, the UUID can be found immediately below the capture's title following the **uuid:** label on a capture page
+    - Alternately, from a Capture Inventory page, capture UUIDs will be shown in the **UUID** column